manuGil/online-core/docs/source/how-to.rst

     + Wrong referencing, e.g., links do not refer to the correct resources.
     + Missing or incomplete content.
 Text or figures.
     + Grammatical errors.
 We use British spelling.

+.. danger::  You will notice that **Tasks** are not numbered correctly.
+We are aware of this and we are working to fix it.
+Do not report this as an issue.